 Non-core vaccines – High-risk cats or compulsory vaccinations in certain countries or states

-That is up to you, the recommendation is tri-annually, but if you would prefer not to do this, it is highly recommended you ask your veterinarian to perform a titre test.
-This tests the levels of antibodies in your cat's blood which can indicate if he is still protected against common pathogens.
-The cost of a titre test is similar to the cost of routine vaccinations.
+That is up to you, the recommendation is tri-annually, but if you would prefer not to do this, it is highly recommended you ask your veterinarian to perform a titer test.
+This tests the levels of antibodies in your cat’s blood which can indicate if he is still protected against common pathogens.
+The cost of a titer test is similar to the cost of routine vaccinations.